fraxken/node-starter/README.md

 ## Technical overview

-The idea is to link the community links/works to some "tags".
-For "example" :
+The idea is to link the community work to some "tags".
+For example :

 - express.js tags should be : `http-framework`, `production`, `good-start`
-- nvm should : `system`, `package-manager`
+- nvm should : `system`, `node-manager`

 And we can also add a country tag.
 For example in French we have some very good talk of Christophe porteneuve (And some others talks from Devoxx about Electron, Express and many others...).